 Key Stage One have a fortnightly French assembly where we learn key vocabulary and songs.
 We aim for our children to develop an appreciation of songs and stories in French throughout their time at the school.
 We sometimes do the register, date and weather in French in our classes too.

 Key Stage 2

 Key Stage Two also take part in the French assemblies.
-In addition to French assemblies, Key Stage 2 have weekly French lessons where we aim to develop a love of languages and an understanding of other cultures alongside language development.
+In addition to French assemblies, Key Stage 2 have regular French lessons where we aim to develop a love of languages and an understanding of other cultures alongside language development.

 In Year 3, children learn to use simple greetings, numbers to 10, colours, days of the week, months and animals.
 Children at this stage mostly respond orally and by writing words.
 In Year 4, children progress their learning through recapping introductions, numbers to 20, descriptions, family, body parts and explaining how they feel in more detail.
 Children begin to write more at sentence level in Year 4.
 In Year 5, children begin to be able to give opinions about school and learn numbers to 100, weather phrases and places around town.
 Children begin to write and adapt their own sentences more at this level.
 In Year 6, children recap learning from previous years as well as learning about hobbies, basic verb forms, opinions and café culture in France.